-    If you're unable to make it to a government counter to have your photo taken, you can get Non-Photo BC Services Card.
+If you're unable to make it to a government counter to have your photo taken, you can get a Non-Photo BC Services Card.

 - You are not required to renew your MSP enrolment and will continue to receive coverage as long as you continue to meet MSP residency requirements